A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

 In this paper we will mainly consider three-way tensor and third-order case of this multilinear map.
-For a third-order tensor $T \in \otimes^3 \mathbb{R}^{d}$ and a vector $u \in \mathbb{R}^d$, we will make use of the following vector-valued map in the iteration of tensor power methods
+For a third-order tensor $\BT \in \otimes^3 \mathbb{R}^{d}$ and a vector $\uu \in \mathbb{R}^d$, we will make use of the following vector-valued map in the iteration of tensor power methods

-where $e_1,\dots,e_d$ are the canonical basis vectors of $\mathbb{R}^d$; that is, each $e_k$ is a $d$-dimensional vector with only the $k$th entry being one and the other entries being zero.
-And we will also use the following map in the iteration
+{where $\II$ is the $d$-dimensional identity matrix} and $\ee_1,\dots,\ee_d$ are the canonical basis vectors of $\mathbb{R}^d$; that is, each $\ee_k$ is a $d$-dimensional vector with only the $k$-th entry being one and the other entries being zero.
+To obtain \eqref{multi2} from \eqref{multilinear}, we note $\BT(\II,\uu,\uu)$ is a $d$-dimensional vector and